Skip To Content

 Criteria

-A prospective fellow must have a record of success in research or scholarship in a field relevant to optical science and technology and/or materials, familiarity with the discipline and a working understanding of the scientific communities.
-The fellow must also demonstrate sensitivity toward policy issues and have a strong interest in applying scientific and technical knowledge to United States public policy issues.
-The fellow must be able to work quickly and communicate effectively to both scientific and non-scientific audiences on a wide variety of topics and work cooperatively with individuals having diverse viewpoints.
-An applicant is expected to be a member of Optica or MRS (or an applicant for membership) and have a Ph.D. by the start of the fellowship (01 September 2025).
-U.S. citizenship is not required; however, applicants must be authorized to work in the United States.
+Applicants must have a record of success in research or scholarship in a field relevant to optical science and technology and/or materials, familiarity with the discipline and a working understanding of the scientific communities.
+Applicants must also demonstrate sensitivity toward policy issues and have a strong interest in applying scientific and technical knowledge to United States public policy issues.
+Applicants must be able to work quickly and communicate effectively to both scientific and non-scientific audiences on a wide variety of topics and work cooperatively with individuals having diverse viewpoints.
+Applicants are expected to be a member of Optica or MRS (or an applicant for membership) and have a PhD by the start of the fellowship (01 September 2025).
+US citizenship is not required; however, applicants must be authorized to work in the United States.
 Specifically excluded as selection criteria are age, sex, creed, race, ethnic background and partisan political affiliation.

 Applicants will be evaluated based on the following categories: